This article explains how library administrators can configure relations in AODocs

 3. Under Select the information to display in the relation, select the properties you want to display in the relations table for each document class in the relation.

-• To change the order of the displayed properties, use the up and down arrows.
+- To change the order of the displayed properties, use the up and down arrows.

-4. Save your changes.
-The relations are displayed in the Properties tab of your documents.
-Learn more: Use related items.
+The relations appear in the Properties tab of your documents.
+Learn more: Open related items.

 Delete relations